AdeleYidanZhang/-Logfile1720-W/README.md

 **3/5-----------------------**
 1. Read tutorials about AR
-2. Communicate with my group members
+2. Communicate with my group members Communicate with my group members
 3. Discuss what part we should do in our group

 **3/6-----------------------**